The Daily Dose: Daily Oppas (Part 2)

 Kim Soo-hyun can probably win a contest for actor most likely to wring tears from a rock.
 And we’re not just talking about his beautifully toned rock-hard abs.
 Over the years, he’s honed his talent to such a level that he can quite believably and effortlessly inhabit one complex character after another.

-In his latest role as a college student wrongfully accused of rape and murder in “One Ordinary Day,” the cops take one look at his pretty face, and ask aloud how anyone could say no to that.
+In his latest role as a college student wrongfully accused of rape and murder in “One Ordinary Day,” the cops take one look at his pretty face and ask aloud how anyone could say no to that.
 Even if the role required him to tone it down, he could not hide the sensuality simmering underneath the doe eyes and sharp jawline.
-He has an appeal that toes the line between the everyday and the ethereal.
+He has an appeal that toes the line between the every day and the ethereal.

-His latest performances in 2020’s “It’s Okay To Not Be Okay“ and 2021’s “One Ordinary Day” are Kim Soo-hyun at his best—quiet, riveting, and powerful.
+His latest performances in 2020’s “It’s Okay to Not Be Okay“ and 2021’s “One Ordinary Day” are Kim Soo-hyun at his best—quiet, riveting, and powerful.
 No ordinary Hallyu star could have pulled it off like he did.

 February 17: Lee Je-hoon (이제훈), The Hero

 The sexiest thing about a man… is his intelligence.
-And if it comes dressed in Lee Je-hoon’s intense gaze and softened by his disarming smile, then we’ll take it as a gift from the Hallyu gods.
+And if it comes dressed in Lee Je-hoon’s intense gaze and softened by his disarming smile, we’ll take it as a gift from the Hallyu gods.

-Once majoring in Biotechnology, the young actor eventually pursued his artistic passion in the School of Drama at the Korea National University of Arts.
+Once majoring in Biotechnology, the young actor pursued his artistic passion in the School of Drama at the Korea National University of Arts.
 There, he dabbled in student and indie films and played extras in several commercial films.

 With his natural good looks, he could have easily chosen the romantic-lead-instant-stardom path and heartthrob status.
-But looking at Lee Je-hoon’s filmography, one sees that he often chooses stories about difficult social issues.
+But looking at Lee Je-hoon’s filmography, one sees that he often chooses stories about complex social issues.
 In “My Paparotti” (2013), he plays a high school gangster who wants to be an opera singer.
 In “Anarchist from Colony” (2017), he plays an independence activist.
 In “I Can Speak” (2017), he plays a civil servant who tutors an elderly woman who used to be a comfort woman during the Japanese occupation.

 If his intelligence shines through in his choice of projects, his talent is displayed in the vast range of characters he’s played, and his passion is revealed in his off-screen involvement in filmmaking.
-He opened his own entertainment company and recently released a short film that he both wrote and directed.
+He opened his own entertainment company and recently released a short film he wrote and directed.

 February 18: Cha Eun-woo (차은우), A True Beauty